Reporting the crime

 Youth Liaison Officers (YLOs)

 YLOs are specialist police officers trained to deliver crime prevention programs to reduce victimisation and youth crime.
 They maintain networks with relevant agencies to provide support and referral.
-Most local area commands have a YLO.
+Most Police Area Commands/Police Districts have a YLO.

 School Liaison Police (SLPs)